-In this episode of ‘Theory for Idiots’, we take a look at chord inversions.
+In this episode of ‘Theory Explained’, we take a look at chord inversions.
 If you feel like a bit of an idiot when it comes to music theory, then keep reading!

 So, hopefully you’ve followed this series and already read up on what makes a chord (or you already know that part).
 In this lesson, we’ll be using that knowledge to (hopefully) make our chord progressions much more interesting.

 - The root– which gives the chord it’s letter name

 - The third– which tells us if the chord is major or minor

 - The fifth– which acts as a ‘thickener’